utah-cs4470-sp23/class/assignment4/README.md

 the user.
 It also allows us to match your flattened output against ours (since those are the variable names that our compilers use too).

-When converting `time` commands to `print` arguments, you'll run into a small problem because in JPL the string argument to `print` cannot contain double quotes.
-It's acceptable to replace double quotes with single quotes to circumvent this.
+*For a small amount of extra credit:* Instead of printing `time:` before printing an elapsed time, print `time: cmd` where `cmd` is the text of the command being timed, as it appeared literally in the original source code, including and comments or newlines that appeared inside that command.
+When doing this, you'll run into a small problem because in JPL the string argument to `print` cannot contain double quotes.
+You should replace double quotes with single quotes to circumvent this.
+Printing this output will cause your compiler to fail some test cases.
+This is fine as long as the only failures are the ones triggered by this extra string.

 Make sure that the flattened JPL you generate is type-correct.
 We recommend re-type-checking the flattened output and crashing your